 3. Education Can Be a Good Investment (and Also a Bad One)

 I’ve been to school a few times.
 I’ve been to university twice (once for my Bachelor’s degree and second for my certificate in Digital Marketing Management).
 I’m also currently enrolled in a finance course, so I guess I’m on my third round of post-secondary education.

 For me, education has been an amazing investment, both personally and professionally.
-I’ve become more articulate, business-minded and creative because of it, and it also helped me into my current career path.
+I’ve become more articulate, business-minded, and creative because of it, and it also helped me in my current career path.